 “As much as I’d love to help…”

 However, you do not always have the answer to their inquiries or concerns.
 The only way to communicate this is to look for another way to say it while still remaining thoughtful.

 With this, instead of saying “no,” express your regret by saying you would love to help them, but their situation is beyond your capacity to do so.

-It may be the least interesting thing, nothing beats a traditional greeting of ‘good morning’ as a conversation starter.
+It may be the least interesting thing, but nothing beats a traditional greeting of ‘good morning’ as a conversation starter.
 Just remember to smile like you’re talking with the customer in person to lift the mood of the call.
 Your customers may not see it, but you will sound more impressive and with impeccable manners.